Inventory

 Everything you need to know about Supy — from setup to integrations, pricing, and daily use.
 If it’s not covered here, just ask.

-What does inventory management software for hotels do differently from restaurant software?
+What is inventory management software for hotels?

 +